Zosimus (historian)

-Zosimus (Ζώσιμος /el/; 490s–510s) was a Greek historian who lived in Constantinople during the reign of the eastern Roman Emperor Anastasius I (491–518).
+Zosimus (Ζώσιμος /el/; 490s–510s) was a Byzantine Greek historian who lived in Constantinople during the reign of the eastern Roman Emperor Anastasius I (491–518).
 According to Photius, he was a comes, and held the office of "advocate" of the imperial treasury.
 Zosimus was also known for condemning Constantine’s rejection of the traditional polytheistic religion.

 Little more is known about the life of Zosimus except that he was Greek and a pagan.
 He was not a contemporary of the events of his books.

 Historia Nova

 Zosimus' Historia Nova (Ἱστορία Νέα, "New History") is written in Greek in six books and covers the period from 238 to 410 A.D.
 It was written at the end of the fifth century.
 For the period from 238 to 270, he apparently uses Dexippus; for the period from 270 to 404, Eunapius; and after 407, Olympiodorus.

-His dependence on his sources is made clear by the change in tone and style between the Eunapian and Olympiodoran sections, and by the gap left in between them.
-In the Eunapian section, for example, he is pessimistic and critical of Stilicho; in the Olympiodoran section, he offers precise figures and transliterations from the Latin, and favors Stilicho.
+His dependence on his sources is clear from the change in tone and style between the Eunapian and Olympiodoran sections, and by the gap left in between them.
+In the Eunapian section, for example, he is critical of Stilicho; in the Olympiodoran section, he offers precise figures and transliterations from the Latin, and approves Stilicho.

 The first book sketches briefly the history of the early Roman emperors from Augustus to Diocletian (305); the second, third and fourth deal more fully with the period from the accession of Constantius Chlorus and Galerius to the death of Theodosius I; the fifth and sixth cover the period between 395 and 410, when Priscus Attalus was deposed; for this period, he is the most important surviving non-ecclesiastical source.
 The work, which breaks off abruptly in the summer of 410 at the beginning of the sixth book, is believed to have been written in 498–518.

 The style is characterized by Photius as concise, clear and pure.
 The historian's object was to account for the decline of the Roman Empire from a pagan point of view.
 Zosimus is the only surviving non-Christian source for much of what he reports.